ppiao/ppiao.github.io/_posts/2017-12-01-minix-filesystem-on-disk-layout.md

 some Linux kernel code and write a userspace toy software to make it easy to understand.

-> What types of on-disk structures are utilized by the file system to organize
+> > What types of on-disk structures are utilized by the file system to organize
-> its data and metadata?
+> > its data and metadata?
+> >
+> > How does it map the calls made by a process, such as open(), read(), write(),
+> > etc., onto its structures?
 >
-> How does it map the calls made by a process, such as open(), read(), write(),
-> etc., onto its structures?

-To think about file systems, we usually suggest thinking about these two different aspects of them.
-Now I discuss the first aspect.
+> To think about file systems, we usually suggest thinking about these two
+> different aspects of them.

 # 1. Divide disk into blocks